troessner/articles/draft-how-does-mutant-work.markdown

 What's missing?
 Right, running our specs against those mutations!

-This is where the [Runner](https://github.com/mbj/mutant/blob/master/lib/mutant/runner.rb) comes onto the scene.
+This is where the [Runner](https://github.com/mbj/mutant/blob/master/lib/mutant/runner.rb) comes into play.

-Remember how our investigation started?

-With this piece of code in the CLI module:
+Remember that our investigation how `Mutant` works started With this piece of code in the CLI module:

 ```Ruby
 module Mutant